sandrorb/dmsa/Readme.txt

 applications rest in a folder).
 To run it, download the entire project (see the download link on the right) and double click the "folder" app.

-If a file dmsa.exe is found in the executable folder, this file is a windows executable which was cross compiled in MacOSX for windows using MXE tool.
+If a file like dmsa.exe or dmsa*.exe is found in the executable folder, it means a windows version has been issued for this MacOSX's application version.
+Windows version has been obtained by cross compilation of the MacOSX version using MXE tool.

+If you decide to download and test it or use it, please let me know and/or report your experience using it.

 For more information -> contact me.